Vibecoding: Making Games with AI Tools

 Step 4: Start Building

-Now describe your game.
+Describe your game.
 A good starting prompt looks like this:

 Create a variation of Flow Free game.
 Here's a description of the gameplay: